 Humans are a potent evolutionary force.
 The myriad ways in which we alter the environment can drive rapid evolutionary change in other species.
 One mechanism of such change is sexual selection.
 By influencing which individuals are able to secure a mate and reproduce, sexually selected traits play an important role in deciding the viability of populations.
 One ubiquitous form of human-driven environmental change relevant in the Australian context is the chemical contamination of aquatic habitats (Halpern et al. 2008).

-Desert Goby (Chlamydogobius eremius) in arid Australian waterholes: community level interactions and individual level variability project (2013)
+Desert Goby (Chlamydogobius eremius) in arid Australian waterholes: community level interactions and individual level variability (2013)

 This study will assess the impact of the characteristics of aquatic communities on the Desert Goby fish.

-This project is focused on aquatic communities that rely on GAB springs.
-Studies have been done on invertebrates (Murphy, Adams et al. 2009) and fish (McNeil, Schmarr et al. 2011), but analysis of the entire community will be a unique approach in GAB springs.
+This project is focused on aquatic communities that rely on Great Artesian Basin springs.
+Studies have been done on invertebrates (Murphy, Adams et al. 2009) and fish (McNeil, Schmarr et al. 2011), but analysis of the entire community will be a unique approach in Basin springs.
 Food web analysis will be used to characterise the aquatic communities.
 This will be done in uniquely high detail, incorporating behavioural analysis and individual level variability of an iconic fish, the desert goby (Chlamydogobius eremius).

-Ecology of the endemic invertebrates of Great Artesian Basin Springs project (2013)
+Ecology of the endemic invertebrates of Great Artesian Basin Springs (2013)

-Groundwater dependent springs, the largest group in Australia being those fed by the GAB represent a freshwater ecosystem unlike any other.
-Providing a permanent water source within a sea of inhospitable aridity, their still and peculiar waters support amazing suits of endemic organisms (Fensham et al. 2011).
-Of particular interest with GAB springs is the discharge springs associated with the southern and western limits of the basin.
-Unlike rechard springs, which are inhabited by predominantly cosmopolitan species, discharge springs are home to the majority of endemic and highly threatened flora and fauna (Fensham et al., 2011).
+Groundwater dependent springs, the largest group in Australia being those fed by the Basin represent a freshwater ecosystem unlike any other.
+Providing a permanent water source within a sea of inhospitable aridity, their still and peculiar waters support amazing suites of endemic organisms (Fensham et al. 2011).
+Of particular interest with Basin springs is the discharge springs associated with the southern and western limits of the Basin.
+Unlike recharge springs, which are inhabited by predominantly cosmopolitan species, discharge springs are home to the majority of endemic and highly threatened flora and fauna (Fensham et al., 2011).